-Compared to the naive approach of adopting a single, huge neural network, trained over all data, the GNN model is less complex.
-The lower complexity is made possible by some crucial, physically justified assumptions: a) the same forces control the dynamics of all particles (particles are identical), and b) many-body interactions are neglected, only one-body (active \CV{and drag forces}) and two-body forces are considered\CV{, although these assumptions can be relaxed if necessary.} \CV{The training of the GNN goes as follow, first we apply the edge function $\vec{\xi}(\vec{c}_i,\vec{c}_j)$ to a node $i$ and each of its $j$-neighbors (each pair of particles constitutes an edge, $ij$).
-Then, we sum up these outputs and we feed the result to the node function, $\vec{\psi}$, along with the coordinates of the $i$-th node, $\vec{c}_i$.
+\CV{The training of the GNN goes as follows.
+First we apply the edge function $\vec{\xi}(\vec{c}_i,\vec{c}_j)$ to a node $i$ and each of its $j$-neighbors (each pair of particles constitutes an edge, $ij$).
+Then, we sum up these outputs and feed the result to the node function, $\vec{\psi}$, along with the coordinates of the $i$-th node, $\vec{c}_i$.
 The output of the node function is the predicted velocity for the $i$-th particle $\vec{v}_i^{p}$.
 Mathematically,}

 where $d_{ij}$ is the Euclidean distance between particles $i$ and $j$.
-Since we tackle systems of thousands of particles and the number of edges in a fully connected graph scales as $\sim N^2$, we introduce edges in our graph only between pairs of particles such that $d_{ij}<\Gamma$ and the number of edges scales now as $\sim N$. \CV{This process is repeated for each particle in the system, using the same node and edge functions.
-The training is performed by} minimizing the difference between the predicted and \MBG{ground-truth} velocities.
-In this case, we use the loss function:
+Since we tackle systems of thousands of particles and the number of edges in a fully connected graph scales as $\sim N^2$, we introduce edges in our graph only between pairs of particles such that $d_{ij}<\Gamma$: the number of edges scales now as $\sim N$. \CV{This process is repeated for each particle in the system, using the same node and edge functions.
+The training is performed by} minimizing the difference between the predicted and \MBG{ground-truth} velocities using an $L^1$ norm as loss function:

-In figure \ref{fig:GNN}, we show a diagram of the basic idea behind the GNN workflow, that we will name "ActiveNet".
+In figure \ref{fig:GNN}, we show a diagram of the basic idea behind the GNN workflow, that we will name ``ActiveNet''.